DataDog/hiring-engineers/answers.md

 ![3pillars](3pillars1.png)

-## Please let your account team know how your evaluation went!
+## Please let your account team how your evaluation went!

 ![logo](datadog-logo.png)